verrazzano/docs/content/en/docs/_index.md

 Select [Quick Start]({{< relref "/docs/quickstart/_index.md" >}}) to get started.

 Verrazzano [release versions](https://github.com/verrazzano/verrazzano/releases/) and source code are available at [https://github.com/verrazzano/verrazzano](https://github.com/verrazzano/verrazzano).
 This repository contains a Kubernetes operator for installing Verrazzano and example applications for use with Verrazzano.
+Find the Verrazzano release history [here](https://verrazzano.io/archive/docs).

-For documentation from all releases, see the [Documentation Archive](../../archive).
+For documentation from all releases, use the Documentation version menu at the top of this page.
 For developers' perspectives, read our [blogs](https://medium.com/verrazzano).